 Michele Frolla is sharing her top travel tips for Rome.
 Like most cities, Rome can be a little overwhelming for a first time visitor but we’ve got lots of simple insider travel tips to make your trip to Rome easier.
 Michele’s Rome travel tips will save you time and money and make your holiday as hassle free as possible!

 Lap up the dolce vita lifestyle and enjoy Italy’s capital with the help of these handy Rome travel tips.
 After spending three incredible years in the Eternal City, I learned the ins and outs of Rome and saw the places where tourist struggle or are taken advantage of.
-This are my insider tips to make sure that doesn’t happen to you.
+This are my insider tips to make sure that doesn’t happen to you when you visit Rome!

 I’ve gathered a list of 10 top tips and travel hacks for Rome that will ensure you hit the ground running and experience Rome as its best.

 #1.
 Order house wine